 The programme aims to develop confident, reflective practitioners who are willing to critically evaluate and develop their own practice in the light of experience, research evidence and current educational thinking.
 The programme will equip trainees with the pedagogical subject knowledge required to enter the teaching profession.

-The course programme is 45 weeks long and focuses on the Teachers’ Standards as well as subject specific areas for each key stage and primary subject area.
+The programme develops the required skills and knowledge to enable you to successfully demonstrate you have met the Teachers’ Standards for the award of QTS by the end of the training year.
 The course allows trainees to meet the required Standards for the programme using a diverse range of classroom based development opportunities.

 - High quality levels of knowledge, skills and understanding in their specialist subject.

-- An appreciation of how whole-school priorities such academically more able, English as an additional language, barriers to learning and safeguarding issues impact upon their subject and wider pupil development.
-For primary trainees a solid grounding in synthetic phonics and early year maths will be provided.
+- An appreciation of whole-school priorities, English as an additional language, barriers to learning and safeguarding issues that impact upon their subject and wider pupil development.
+A grounding in reading, synthetic phonics and early year maths will be provided.

 - Understand the importance of and experience expertise in aspects of assessment for learning and of learning.